-Founder and Chief Executive, Mohammed Ali was born in the district Attock of Pakistan and came to live in the UK in 1969.
-He attended Tong School in Bradford and graduated in Chemistry from Huddersfield Polytechnic in 1979.
-He completed diploma in Business Administration from Bradford University School of Management and for the next ten years worked in UK and abroad in various exciting and new developmental roles with Glaxo Pharmaceuticals, Bradford Community Relations Council, Tameside Metropolitan Borough Council, Sheffield City Council and Fullemploy Group.
+Founder and Chief Executive Mohammed Ali, born in district Attock, Pakistan, came to live in Bradford in 1969.
+He graduated in Applied Chemistry from Huddersfield University and got Diploma in Business Administration from Bradford University School of Management.
+For ten years he worked in UK and abroad in new developmental roles with Glaxo Pharmaceuticals, Bradford Community Relations Council, Tameside Metropolitan Borough Council, Sheffield City Council and Fullemploy Group.

-In 1990 he founded Quest for Economic Development, known as QED-UK, an ethnic minority community focused social and economic development charity.
-Over the past twenty years he has had experience of working with diverse communities in England.
-He has participated in seminars and conferences in Europe, Canada and Asia on ethnic minority integration issues.
+In 1990 he founded QED Foundation, Bradford based national ethnic minority focused social and economic development charity.
+He has had experience of working with diverse communities in England and participated in seminars and conferences in Europe, USA, Canada and Asia on minority integration issues.

 Awards & Accolades: Mohammed Ali has won many accolades for his work with communities including: Professor Handy’s Alchemist Award, Muslim News Dan Fodia Award for Community Excellence; Asian Jewel Award; Beacon Prize; Finalist in the Personality of the Year, Lifetime Achievement, Principal of the Year categories of the UK Charity Awards; and Institute of Directors Award.
-In 1997 he was given an honorary doctorate from Bradford University and in 2001 received the Officer of the Order of the British Empire (OBE) for his work with communities.
+In 1997 an honorary doctorate from Bradford University and in 2001 Officer of the Order of the British Empire (OBE) for his work with communities.

 Other Appointments: In the past have included West Yorkshire Learning and Skills Council, Bradford and Airedale NHS Teaching Primary Care Trust Board, National Consumer Council Advisory Group, Bradford University Council, Bradford University School of Management Advisory Board, Prescription Pricing Authority; Association of Chief Executives of Voluntary Organisations( ACEVO) Board; Diversity Officer, Institute of Directors and the BBC Northern Region Forum.

 Deputy Chief Executive, Adeeba was born in Bradford and trained as a teacher in Hull.
 She returned to Bradford and taught in a school before she joined QED in 1992 as a Language Development Manager.
 In her current role Adeeba manages a number of social, educational and economic projects.